OWASP/CheatSheetSeries/cheatsheets/Vulnerable_Dependency_Management_Cheat_Sheet.md

 Identifying calls to this dependency is fine but it is the first step.
 The team still lacks information on what kind of patching needs to be performed.

-To obtain these informations, the team uses the CVE content to know which kind of vulnerability affects the dependency.
+To obtain these information, the team uses the CVE content to know which kind of vulnerability affects the dependency.
 The `description` property provides the answer: SQL injection, Remote Code Execution, Cross-Site Scripting, Cross-Site Request Forgery, etc.

 After identifying the above 2 points, the team is aware of the type of patching that needs to be taken ([Case 2](#case-2) with the protective code) and where to add it.